 At Niño Early Learning Adventures, the health, safety and wellbeing of our children, families, community and employees is at the heart of what we do.

-We’re working with the Victorian Government’s Department of Health and Human Services (DHHS), the Department of Education & Training, and the Australian Childcare Alliance, to ensure we’re following all guidelines and recommendations and that timely information and public health advice is available to our families.
+At Niño ELA, we work with the Victorian Government’s Department of Health and Human Services (DHHS), the Department of Education & Training, and the Australian Childcare Alliance to ensure we are following all guidelines and recommendations and that timely information and public health advice is available to our families.

-We’re providing regular email updates to parents and carers of children registered at each of our centres.
-Importantly we must always follow the Government’s recommendations and advice, particularly when it involves public health.
+We will continue to provide regular email updates to parents and carers of children registered at each of our centres.
+Importantly, we must always follow the Government’s recommendations and advice, particularly when it involves public health.
 We understand sometimes this may lead to delays in advice being delivered but it’s important our communications to you are accurate and in line with public health advice.

-We thank you for your ongoing patience and support as we work through this together.
+We thank you for your ongoing patience and support.

 At all times, Niño ELA will act in the best interests of the safety and welfare of our families and staff at all of our centres.